 Structural abnormalities in the nose can cause a blockage, thereby increasing the risk for chronic sinusitis.
 Some abnormalities include:

 Adenoids are masses of tissue located high on the posterior wall of the pharynx.
 They are made up of lymphatic tissue, which trap and destroy germs in the air that enter the nasopharynx.

 Sinusitis is one of the most common diseases in the United States, affecting about 30 million Americans each year.

 Young Children and Sinusitis

 Before the immune system matures, all infants are susceptible to respiratory infections.
-Babies catch a cold about every 1 - 2 months.
-Young children are prone to colds and may have 8 - 12 bouts every year.
+Babies catch a cold about every 1 to 2 months.
+Young children are prone to colds and may have 8 to 12 bouts every year.
 Smaller nasal and sinus passages make children more vulnerable to upper respiratory tract infections than older children and adults.
 Ear infections such as otitis media are also associated with sinusitis.

 The Elderly and Sinusitis

 Older people are at heightened risk for sinusitis.
 Their nasal passages tend to dry out with age.
 In addition, the cartilage supporting the nasal passages weakens, causing airflow changes.
 They also have diminished cough and gag reflexes and weakened immune systems and are at greater risk for serious respiratory infections than are young and middle-aged adults.